 - The student may appeal to the Dean of the School of Education.

-As described in the UAS (pages 43-45), student progress is reviewed on a regular basis throughout the program.
+Student progress is reviewed on a regular basis throughout the program.
 University and Education Advising Plans outline specific minimum performance requirements.
 The following items are also included as specific guidelines:

 - Maintain an overall GPA of 2.5 or better.